great-expectations/great_expectations/CONTRIBUTING_PACKAGES.md

 ## Contribute to your package

-1. Record any dependencies in your `requirements.txt` file, validate your code in `tests`, detail your package's capabilities in `README.md`, and update the publishing details in `setup.py`.
+1. Record any dependencies in your `requirements.txt` file, validate your code in `tests`, describe your package capabilities in `README.md`, and update publishing details in `setup.py`.

 2. Optional.
 Update package metadata and assign code owners or domain experts.
 See `package_info.yml`.